The Client: Valtris Specialty Chemicals

 Following the initial assessment, Valtris and Mensana together committed to transforming sales from its ad hoc approach into a professional, commercial sales program, with the following markers of success:

-11. Engender a new culture of excellence and rigour, transparency, and continuous improvement
+- Engender a new culture of excellence and rigor, transparency, and continuous improvement

 Mensana approaches strategy and implementation by examining a framework composed of four key pillars of an organization: system, process, actions and beliefs.

-Refers to the tools and technologies being used to manage, plan, execute, control and measure key data and steps throughout the transformation.
+- System refers to the tools and technologies used to manage, plan, execute, control and measure key data and steps throughout the transformation, which is connected and aligned to the growth strategy.

-Describes the step-by-step activities that are taken to execute a plan.
+- Process describes the step-by-step activities that are taken to execute on the growth strategy, turning it into an actionable plan.

 An organization needs all four of these elements to work together in tandem to reinforce the success of the company.
 The pillars work together by necessity: beliefs inform actions, actions feed processes, systems measure the success of processes, the success of the process further shapes beliefs and so on.
 If even one piece is out of alignment, the entire structure is affected.